dingherself/phil-324/handouts/09-bostock.md

                 interpretation.

-            -   *Principled and dated semantic intent*: Title VII means what the law makers intended to mean in a principled and dated sense.
+            -   *Principled and dated semantic intent*: Title VII means what the law makers intended it to mean in a principled and dated sense.
 That is, "discrimination because of sex" means "whatever discrimination that fits what we consider discrimination because of sex today."